 What the consensus believes: These aftereffects underscore the deeply impactful nature of NDEs[12].

 The eight common characteristics of NDEs - peace, out-of-body experiences, traveling through a tunnel, encountering a bright light, meeting spiritual beings, life reviews, reaching a boundary, and transformation - suggest a universal structure to these phenomena.
-While scientific explanations focus on physiological and neurological factors, the theory interprets their experiences as evidence of afterlife and entrance into a memory realm.
+While scientific explanations focus on physiological and neurological factors, Afterlife Theory interprets these experiences as evidence of afterlife and entrance into a memory realm.
 The study of NDEs sheds light on the profound mysteries of consciousness and human existence after death.
-It is time we regard these accounts of NDE with the respect they deserve.
+It is time we regard these accounts of NDE as the factual reports they are and give them the respect they deserve.

 We have included three real-life examples of Near-Death Experience - Jane, Anne, and Mary.
 What we intend to do is show practical examples of what people experienced when they became close to death.
 The accounts of NDE are fairly similar.
 People usually talk about seeing and feeling the same things.